raspberrypilearning/getting-started-scratch/en/step_9.md

   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/451547017/?autostart=false" frameborder="0"></iframe>
 </div>

-Changing the `pitch`{:class="block3sound"} of a sound makes the notes higher and also speeds the sound up.
+You can use a `variable`{:class="block3variables"} in a `set pitch effect to`{:class="block3sound"} block.
+If you increase the pitch of a sound, the notes get higher and the sound speeds up.

 ```blocks3
 when flag clicked